 Don’t be afraid.
 If anything, get excited.
-Oh sure Japan’s filled with beautiful temples, food you’ll never forget, and history to get lost in; but how about using a Japanese toilet??
-You don’t have to be a world traveler to know the importance of public toilets.
-Everyone who hears the call knows the silent voice in the back of their head anxiously whispering, “I hope this toilet is alright…” as they go on the search for a place to relieve themselves.
+Oh sure Japan’s filled with beautiful temples, food you’ll never forget, and history to get lost in.
+But how about using a Japanese toilet??

 Where it all started

 In the Nara period (AD 710 to 784), a drainage system consisting of 10-15 cm wide streams existed where a user would squat over with a foot on each side of the stream.
-Wooden sticks called chūgi (籌木) or shi—ahem—poop sticks, were used as toilet paper.
+Wooden sticks called chūgi (籌木) were used as toilet paper.
 Seaweed was also used, but by the Edo period, all were replaced by toilet paper made from traditional Japanese paper.
 Documents from the 9th century exist detailing laws regarding the construction of fresh and waste waterways, and how to dispose of toilet waste.
-Sanitation and cleanliness in Japanese culture was, and still is, as you can tell, very important.
-It’s pretty plain to see when taking a look at these toilets!
+Sanitation and cleanliness in Japanese culture was, and still is very important.

 Western style toilets and urinals began to show up in Japan at the beginning of the 20th century, and became widespread after World War II, under the influence of the American occupation.
 Kazuchika Okura founded Eastern Ceramics (東洋 陶器), also known as TOTO, to really spread the word of the Western toilet.
 In 1977, Western-style toilet sales exceeded the sales of traditional squat toilets in Japan.
-TOTO then introduced the washlet (toilets with a built in bidet) in 1980, and the rest is history.
+TOTO then introduced the washlet (ウォシュレット), which are toilets with a built-in bidet, in 1980, and the rest is history.